JetBrains/Exposed/documentation-website/Writerside/topics/Breaking-Changes.md

 # Breaking Changes

+## 0.56.0
+* If the `distinct` parameter of `groupConcat()` is set to `true`, when using Oracle or SQL Server, this will now fail early with an
+  `UnsupportedByDialectException`.
+Previously, the setting would be ignored and SQL function generation would not include a `DISTINCT` clause.

 ## 0.55.0
 * The `DeleteStatement` property `table` is now deprecated in favor of `targetsSet`, which holds a `ColumnSet` that may be a `Table` or `Join`.
   This enables the use of the new `Join.delete()` function, which performs a delete operation on a specific table from the join relation.